Editorial Team

 How the site is built

 The site is delivered as plain static HTML pages.
-Tools run as browser applications - there is no server that sees the content of your file.
-The full source code is public, so anyone can verify the no-upload claim against the code itself rather than having to take our word for it.
+Lightweight tools run entirely as browser applications.
+Tools that need a native binary (HEIC decoding, ffmpeg / ImageMagick command runners, PDF flatten / merge / split / preflight, video conversion, image optimisation) upload over HTTPS to our processing service, run server-side, and the file is removed shortly after.
+The full source code is public, so anyone can verify each tool's actual data flow against the code itself rather than having to take our word for it.

 Questions we have been asked